 Length and Time Phasing of Assistance

 Awards are made annually.
-After awards are issued, funds are released in accordance with HHS payment procedures, which may be through an Electronic Transfer System or a Monthly Cash Request System.
-See the following for information on how assistance is awarded/released: Awardees draw down funds, as necessary, from the Payment Management System (PMS).
-PMS is the centralized web based payment system for HHS awards.
+After Notices of Grant Award are issued, funds are released in accordance with DHHS payment procedures, which may be through an Electronic Transfer System or a Monthly Cash Request System.

 Post Assistance Requirements